The term influencer comes with some cultural baggage—which is likely why many in the B2B space use “thought leader” instead.

-I personally like to start with the end in mind, then working backwards to determine which steps will get me to that point.
+I like to start with the end in mind, then work backward to determine which steps will get me to that point.

-As with any marketing strategy, goals might include any of the following:
+As with any marketing strategy, goals might include:

 3. Decide What Kind of Campaign You’d Like to Run